 Yesterday we all visited a Boerderij (Dutch for farm) De SteenUil which has been transformed into a restaurant with kids play area but at the same time still a working farm.
 It was sort of like Davis Farmland where there are activities for the kids including feeding the animals, but with great looking food and beer – and as an added bonus for me they have white beer!
 My beer snobbery is showing.
 But I have been lucky on this trip and had some yummy white beers so will post those later when I get around to it.

-What 6 year old girl doesn’t love a pair of wooden clogs!?
+What 6-year-old girl doesn’t love a pair of wooden clogs!?
 I meant to pick her up a pair of slippers but forgot – next trip!

-THere is also an indoor sandbox and a smaller area for toddlers – but when we were there it was a free for all of all age groups so definitely not a ‘safe toddler area.’
+There is also an indoor sandbox and a smaller area for toddlers – but when we were there it was a free for all of all age groups so definitely not a ‘safe toddler area.’

-After doing the slide load of times, they went outside to the swings, go carts and sand area – which I would avoid – cats love to use it as a giant litter box (which we witnessed ourselves).
+After doing the slide load of times, they went outside to the swings, go-carts, and sand area – which I would avoid – cats love to use it as a giant litter box (which we witnessed ourselves).

-In the summer the place has more stuff like pony rides and more things outdoors, but it was still fun and we’ll definitely visit one more time before we leave to Dublin.
+In the summer the place has more stuff like pony rides and more things outdoors, but it was still fun and we’ll definitely visit one more time before we leave back to Dublin.
 If we lived in the area, we’d buy a family membership.